Tmax9663/sudoku/README.md

 ## Game Instructions
 - Click on an empty cell to select it.
 - Use the number buttons to input your guess.
-- Incorrect numbers will be highlighted in red.
 - Use the "Hint" button for a helpful hint on the next move.
 - The timer will start when you begin a new game.
 - Win the game by correctly filling the entire grid.